 We take pride in helping exceptional clients do extraordinary things for people, profit and planet and are equally committed to being good corporate citizens ourselves, achieving B Corporation certification in 2017.
 We take responsibility for our community, employees, suppliers and our planet very seriously.
 We believe business can, and should be, a force for good.

-This is reflected in the way we do business and the initiatives we support.
-In our current financial year, our objectives include working with new purpose-driven clients, dedicating 2 per cent of company profits to CSR and delivering at least 160 hours of pro-bono work.
+This is reflected in the way we do business and the initiatives we back.
+Our objectives include working with new purpose-driven clients and we dedicate £26,000 in time to support our pro-bono clients each year.

 Our employees choose the charities that they would like to support through our pro bono work.
 Refugees and displaced people are close to our hearts and as a result, we have launched the Gong Refugee Press Office so that we can support as many excellent charities in this sector as possible.